5 Steps for Running the Perfect Microinfluencer Campaign

 How to reach out to influencers

-Be personal in your outreach and start engaging with potential influencers as soon as you know you want to work with them.
+Be personal in your outreach marketing and start engaging with potential influencers as soon as you know you want to work with them.

 - Customize your outreach with details that are specific to the influencer to show you’re paying attention.
 Focus on building authentic relationships, not on a sales pitch.
 Remember that influencers might be flooded with outreach from brands, so you want to stand out from the competition without overwhelming them.